Coffee Table Centerpiece: Elevate Your Living Room Style

 CB2

 What’s the point of a centerpiece anyway?
 It’s more than just something pretty to look at.
-It’s about creating a focal point.
-It’s where your eyes go when you enter the room.
+It’s about creating a focal point, where your eyes go when you enter the room.

 It also helps to anchor the space.
 Imagine a room without anything on the coffee table.
 It might feel empty, right?
 A centerpiece fills that gap.